srinivasseshu/learn-kafka/README.md

 Consumers can be a part of Consumer Group.

-The number of consumers in a ConsumerGroup can be from 1 to Total#ofPartitionsForThatTopic
+The number of consumers in a ConsumerGroup can be from 1 to Total#ofPartitionsForThatTopic. i.e. A maximum of consumer per partition is possible in a ConsumerGroup

 If consumers are part of a ConsumerGroup, then each consumer will get part of the data for that topic.
+Each consumer in the ConsumerGroup gets different set of the data, so that there are no duplicates.
+It allows for scaling, as if one of the consumer slows down, we can just add more consumers within the ConsumerGroup and does load balancing on the consumer end.

-For Example, for a topic, the partitions are
+For Example, for a topic, the partitions are:
 - Server1
     - P0
     - P3